Repeated Infections in Children

 OVERVIEW

 Babies are born with immature immune systems.
-As a result, babies tend to get a high number of infections, usually 1 every 1 to 2 months.
+As a result, babies tend to get a high number of infections, usually4 to 8 per year.
 Babies’ immune systems begin to mature soon after birth.
 The number of infections begins to go down with time.
 By the time children are school-age, their rate of infection is usually the same as the rate for adults.

 Most healthcare providers become concerned if children go from simple viral infections to more complicated and severe bacterial infections, such as blood infections and pneumonia.
 Unusual infections or an increase in the number of infections over time are other warning signs.